A

 Airway Time Out: a deliberate pause in the process of airway management, undertaken in the situation of ‘airway success’, to enable optimisation, strategisation & mobilisation of resources before further instrumenting the airway.
 An ‘airway time out’ may be taken prior to initiating airway management for the purposes of completing an airway pre-brief or during the process of airway management whenever airway success has been achieved.

-No previous dedicted term exists to describe this pause though it is recognised as an opportunity of the ‘Stop, think, communicate’ moment of the Difficult Airway Society guidelines and of the Green Zone of the Vortex Approach.
+No previous dedicted term exists to describe this pause though it is recognised as an opportunity to exploit during the ‘Stop, think, communicate’ moment of the Difficult Airway Society guidelines and of the Green Zone of the Vortex Approach.
 The term was developed to provide critical language that enables airway practitioners to easily declare the need for such a pause.